 The LNER system was adopted by BR as a whole, and in highly modified form is still in use.
 However the WR continued to use its own route colour system through the steam era, and its not yet clear to me when the Southern and London Midland regions started to adopt it in practice.
 Certainly a 1961 LMR route availability document lists individual classes and makes no mention of RA numbers.

-It should be noted that even where the formal systems existed they were not the end of the natter.
-There were also specific local restrictions included in Service or working Timetables, and of course loading gauge was also a consideration.
+It should be noted that even where the formal systems existed they were not the end of the matter.
+There were also specific local restrictions included in service or working timetables, and of course loading gauge was also a consideration.